Dr James Smith

 NIHR Clinical Lecturer in Cardiovascular Medicine

-Johannes join to the lab with interests in both clinical and basic science research.
-He obtained his PhD from the University of Cambridge in 2018, and his current research focus will explore the mitochondrial changes that occur during iron deficiency.
+Johannes joins the lab with interests in both clinical and basic science research.
+He obtained his PhD from the University of Cambridge in 2018, and his current research focus will explore mitochondrial changes during iron deficiency.

-Izzy joins the lab for a 1Yr clinical MRes program with a focus on metabolic changes during cardiac iron deficiency.
+Izzy joined the lab for a 1Yr clinical MRes program in 2022 with a focus on metabolic changes during cardiac iron deficiency.
 Izzy also completed her degree in biomedicine at UEA.

-Chris joins the lab for his placement year as part of his biological sciences degree.
+Chris joined the lab for his 2022 placement year as part of his biological sciences degree.
 Chris will be studying the effects of SGLT2 inhibitors on cardiac cell function.